Research at DfE

 Our social research aims to provide high-quality evidence to inform policy development and delivery.

-You can find our published research reports from the last 5 years in GOV.UK’s publications section.
+You can find our research reports published since May 2010 in GOV.UK’s publications section.

-Our archived research is available from the National Archives.
+Our archived research, published before May 2010, is available from the National Archives website.

 You can find a list of our current research contracts on Contracts Finder.

 You must submit an expression of interest (EOI) for us to consider you for an invitation to tender.
 Please use the.

 To express an interest you must first register with us and will need your ID number.